Ashxnth/Ashxnth/README.md

 ### 👋 Hello!
 Hey there!
-I'm Ashanth, a Computer Engineering student with a specialization in Software Engineering.
+I'm Ashanth, a Computer Engineering student with a concentration in Software Engineering.
 <!--
 **Ashxnth/Ashxnth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.